notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ##### Searching in previously-found results (secondary searching)

-Assume, you have done a search and your results are in a tab in the **Search results** window.
+Assume that you have done a search and your results are in a tab in the **Search results** window.
 Now you'd like to conduct a search but with a scope of only the files that have previous matches.
 Or maybe you want to look only in the *lines* matched by previous searches, not only the matched files, tightening the search criteria even more.
 Can you do this sort of second-level searching with Notepad++?
 Yes, by `RightClick`ing the **Search results** window client area and selecting **Find in these search results...**.

 Selecting **Find in these search results...** will cause a window to pop up, which looks much like the standard **Find** window, but stripped down a bit.
 Once you input your search parameters and choose **Find All**, a *new* **Search results** tab will open (in the **Search results** window) with the results of the "refined" search.